SukkoPera/Plus4MultiExpander/README.md

 I will slowly port other projects to the new connector as I have a need for them, but feel free to send me a request if you want something particular to be done, or just fork the project and do it yourself!
 That's the whole point of open source stuff and, as I said, it is generally an easy job.

 In line of principle, it is also possible to make adapters between the two connectors, but of course the old-to-new variant is subject to the unavailability of the 50-pin connector.
 Nevertheless, I had [a go at it](https://github.com/SukkoPera/44to50).

+### LittleSixteen
+The [LittleSixteen project](https://github.com/SukkoPera/LittleSixteen) is planned to adopt the 44-pin connector in V5.

 ## Releases
 If you want to get this board produced, you are recommended to get [the latest release](https://github.com/SukkoPera/Plus4MultiExpander/releases) rather than the current git version, as the latter might be under development and is not guaranteed to be working.